pgerke/streamdeck-awake/README.md

 ## Prerequisites

 - Microsoft PowerToys have to be installed on the system.
-At the time of writing I was using v0.49.1.
+At the time of the last update I was using v0.51.1.

 ## Functionality

 - Toggle the Awake function with the press of a button
+- Option to use the PowerToys config (thanks [@jploo](https://github.com/jploo))
+- Option to keep the display on
+- Timed awake

 ### Possible extensions

 - Integrated keep awake: Remove dependency to PowerToys
-- Option to keep the display on
-- Timed awake

 ## I found a bug, what do I do?